 What happens if you forget to recertify?

 If you forget to recertify, you can enroll in your current IDR Plan again.
 But you may suffer penalties.

 The penalties for failing to recertify include the following:

-- Interest capitalization.
+Interest capitalization.
 The Income-Based Repayment, Pay As You Earn, and Revised Pay As You Earn plans add unpaid interest to your principal balance if you don’t recertify on time.
 The process of adding interest to your loan balance is called capitalization.
 The income-contingent repayment plan does not capitalize unpaid interest if borrowers miss the recertification deadline.

 Lose eligibility for PSLF.
 Public service workers can get their Direct Loans forgiven under the Public Service Loan Forgiveness Program after making 120 monthly payments under an IDR plan.
 Failing to recertify temporarily stops you from earning credit toward those required payments.

 Need help with your annual recertification?
 Let’s talk

 Timing the recertification process to get the lowest monthly student loan payment can be tricky.
-Over the years, I’ve helped borrowers, including borrowers with Parent Plus Loans, like you evaluate their repayment options to get a payment amount that first their financial goals.
+Over the years, I’ve helped all types of borrowers, including those with Parent Plus Loans, evaluate their repayment options to get a payment amount that fits their financial goals.

 Schedule a call with me today.
 We’ll review options to help you take control of your student loan debt.